 Reporting

-A collective report on the SciComm inputs and advices will be provided to the EASA Executive Director on an annual basis.
+A collective report on the SciCom inputs and advice is published on an annual basis (see the Downloads Section).